ericwa/ericw-tools/docs/light.rst

    The default can be changed for all surface lights in a map with worldspawn key :worldspawn-key:`_surflight_radiosity`.

+.. light-key:: "_surflight_group" "n"

+   Integer, default 0.

+   For use with :light-key:`_surface` lights.

+   Can be set to a nonzero value to restrict this surface light template to only emit from brushes with a matching :bmodel-key:`_surflight_group` value.

 .. light-key:: "_project_texture" "texture"